 Chad has represented two mining company investors in arbitrations against Romania and Ethiopia pursuant to ICSID and UNCITRAL rules.

-He successfully defended a European State in an ad-hoc UNCITRAL arbitration concerning land use and development.
-The tribunal dismissed the investors' claims in their entirety on jurisdictional grounds.
+He defended a European State in an ad-hoc UNCITRAL arbitration concerning commercial land use and development.

 Legal advice to sovereign States